Yashpandey4/iitd-vpn/README.md

 - Drag the `client.tblk` file to the tunnelblick icon in menu bar (follow steps in the following images for clarity)
 - Enter your kerberos credentials (same as moodle credentials) in the prompt.

 1. Create a new folder
 ![Create a new folder](images/macos.png)
 2. Rename the folder
 ![Rename the folder](images/mac2.png)
 3. Drag and drop `client.tblk` to tunnelblick icon in the menu bar
 ![Drag and drop client.tblk to tunnelblick icon in the menu bar](images/mac3.png)
 4. Enter your mac credentials
 ![Enter your mac credentials](images/Mac4.png)
 5. Done, connect to VPN (will ask for your kerberos credentials for thefirst time)
 ![Done, connect to VPN](images/mac5.png)

+That's it.
+Test your connection by visiting internal sites like https://eadmin.iitd.ac.in/ or https://ecertification.iitd.ac.in/